Fantasim/Fantasim/README.md

         </a>
       </p>
       <p align="center">
-      A browser-based GLB file explorer
+      A browser-based GLB file explorer for models reviewing and Q&A
       </p>
       <br />
     </td>